 The 2006 IPCC Guidelines provide methods for estimating deadwood, litter, and soil organic carbon in the context of land-use changes.
 For deadwood, these estimates are essential for deforestation and carbon stock enhancement, but Samoa lacks country-specific data for reliable estimation.
-Deadwood, also an essential carbon pool in degraded forests but deadwood remains unaccounted for in Samoa's Forest Reference Emission Level / Forest Reference Level (FREL/FRL), as specific carbon stock values seams not reliable.
+Deadwood, also an essential carbon pool in degraded forests but deadwood remains unaccounted for in Samoa's Forest Reference Emission Level / Forest Reference Level (FREL/FRL), as specific carbon stock values seams not reliable (the NFI values of AGB is much smaller than IPCC default and regional example in PNG).

 Similarly, litter, treated similarly to deadwood in the IPCC guidelines, has default carbon stock values only for specific forest types.
-Samoa does have country-specific values for its forest land use classes from the NFI 2013 study but will not include litter in national emission calculations for the FREL/FRL.
+Samoa does have country-specific values for its forest land use classes from the NFI 2013 study but will not include litter in national emission calculations for the FREL/FRL as the same reason with the deadwood.
 Deadwood and litter are considered non-tree biomass.

 Soil organic carbon, affected by land-use changes, particularly from Forest Land to Cropland, may be essential emissions potential.
-However, Samoa faces challenges in classifying its forest soils according to the IPCC's default values, making it currently unfeasible to estimate emissions accurately.
-Despite having a soil portal, Samoa excludes soil organic carbon from the FREL/FRL, with hopes of incorporating it in the future, pending advancements in technology and technical capabilities at the national level.
+There are also soil organic carbon (SOC) data from the past NFI data in 2013 but the value of SOC was much larger than the value of AGB+BGB (about 4-5 times larger) which needs further investigation.
+Therefore it is currently unfeasible to estimate emissions accurately and Samoa excludes soil organic carbon from the FREL/FRL, with hopes of incorporating it in the future, pending advancements in technology and technical capabilities at the national level.